-In January 2016, our Board of Directors authorized the repurchase of 350 million shares of our common stock.
-The authorization covers shares repurchased to meet team member benefit plan requirements.
+In January 2018, our Board of Directors authorized the repurchase of 350 million shares of our common stock.
+In October 2018, our Board of Directors authorized the repurchase of an additional 350 million shares of our common stock.
+The authorizations cover shares repurchased to meet team member benefit plan requirements.
 The Company maintains a variety of retirement plans for its team members and typically is a net issuer of shares of common stock to these plans.
 From time to time, it also purchases shares of common stock from these plans to accommodate team member preferences.
 Share repurchases are subtracted from the Company's repurchase authority without offset for share issuances.
 Shares may be repurchased as part of employee stock option exercises, from the different benefit plans or in the open market, subject to regulatory approval.

 The amount and timing of stock repurchases will be based on various factors, including our capital requirements, the number of shares we expect to issue for employee benefit plans and acquisitions, market conditions (including the trading price of our stock), and regulatory and legal considerations.
 In June 2010, our Board of Directors also authorized the repurchase of up to \$1 billion of warrants to purchase our common stock.
-The warrants are listed on the NYSE under the symbol "WFCWS."
-The amount and timing of warrant repurchases will be based on various factors including market conditions.
-See the "Capital Management" section in the 2017 Annual Report to Stockholders for additional information about our common stock and warrant repurchases.
+The amount and timing of warrant repurchases were based on various factors including market conditions.
+The warrants expired on October 29, 2018.
+See the "Capital Management" section in the 2018 Annual Report to Shareholders for additional information about our common stock and warrant repurchases.

-The following table shows Company repurchases of its common stock for each calendar month in the quarter ended December 31, 2017.
+The following table shows Company repurchases of its common stock for each calendar month in the quarter ended December 31, 2018.